 Cows at Mason Dixon produce up to 25 gallons of milk a day — that’s more than twice the amount of milk on other dairy factory farms.
-Hooked up to milking machines several times a day, these cows often suffer painful inflammation of the udders, known as mastitis.
+Hooked up to milking machines several times a day, these cows often suffer painful inflammation of their udders, known as mastitis.

 To keep producing milk, dairy cows are continually artificially inseminated in an invasive manual procedure.
 Just like human mothers, cows carry their babies for nine months.

 You can help end this cycle of cruelty: Click here for ways you can take action today.

 Millions of Americans are choosing healthier and compassionate plant-based milks and other dairy-free foods.

 The best way we can protect cows, and all animals, is simply to leave milk and meat out of our shopping carts: Visit TryVeg.com to get started.

 May 12, 2017 update: Since the release of our investigation, Leprino Foods and Chobani have stated that Mason Dixon is not in their supply chain, though it’s our understanding that both companies do purchase from DFA and this factory farm is a member of DFA.
 We have reached out to confirm how this supply chain is verified and are awaiting responses.
 In the meantime, we’ve updated our video and website to reflect this new information, and we will continue to update as additional detail is received.